Kiattisak - stock.adobe.com

 Across the region, 64% of organisations are more likely to consider vendors that incorporate GenAI features and functionality into their products, underscoring the growing demand for integrated offerings that can accelerate GenAI adoption and deliver tangible business value.

 When it comes to deploying GenAI workloads, the research reveals a clear preference for public cloud infrastructure.
-A significant 74% of APAC respondents indicated that they currently leverage public cloud service providers for GenAI use cases, highlighting the scalability, flexibility, and cost-effectiveness of cloud-based offerings.
+A significant 74% of APAC respondents indicated that they currently leverage public cloud service providers for GenAI use cases, highlighting the scalability, flexibility and cost-effectiveness of cloud-based offerings.

-While on-premises deployment still accounts for 43% of GenAI workloads in APAC, the trend towards hybrid cloud adoption is expected to accelerate as organisations seek to optimise their AI infrastructure and reduce operational costs.
+While on-premise deployment still accounts for 43% of GenAI workloads in APAC, the trend towards hybrid cloud adoption is expected to accelerate as organisations seek to optimise their AI infrastructure and reduce operational costs.

 Looking ahead, APAC businesses are optimistic about the potential of AI agents, with 70% planning or considering their integration.
 These intelligent virtual assistants, powered by GenAI, have the potential to transform the way people interact with technology, though organisations will need to grapple with managing agents, interoperability issues and security risks.